Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 -

-- Cleaning – After use, always clean the blender thoroughly.
+- Cleaning – After use, always clean it thoroughly.
 Some models are dishwasher safe, but if you’re washing by hand, be careful around the blades to avoid cuts.

 High-Performance Blenders